alex-dembele/alex-dembele/README.md

 seeking: International opportunities
 ```

-**Passionate Systems & Network Administrator** with **4+ years of hands-on experience** in designing, optimizing, and securing cloud infrastructures.
+**Passionate Systems & Network Administrator** with **hands-on experience** in designing, optimizing, and securing cloud infrastructures.
 I thrive on transforming complex technical challenges into elegant, scalable solutions.

 🎯 **What I do:**
 - Architect and migrate cloud infrastructures (AWS → Kubernetes)